KonstantinCodes/avro-regy/README.md

 # avro-regy

-This bundle provides a simple way to integrate with the Confluent Schema Registry.
+This bundle provides a simple way to integrate Symfony Messenger with the Confluent Schema Registry.

 ## Installation